Coolock parish (Church of Ireland)

 Coolock is an ecclesiastical parish of the Church of Ireland located in Dublin, Ireland.
 It is one of two successors to the ancient parish of that name, the other being the ongoing Roman Catholic parish of St Brendan.

+History

 Early years

 The parish came into being sometime from 1536 on but the first clerical records related to it are later.
 One, the calendar of Bishops of Waterford, notes that Marmaduke Middleton, Vicar of Coolock (and Dunboyne, as well as Rector of Killure), was consecrated as Bishop in 1579 (he resigned from that office in 1581).
 The second, from 1615, refers to one John Credlan as "Rector of Coolock and Curate at Rathenny" (Raheny).
 It is believed that the predecessor of the older St. Assam's Church in Raheny was built in the same period, c.
 1609.

-By 1641, the Vicar of Coolock (and again, also Curate at Raheny) was Thomas Seele, who was also during his career Dean of St. Patrick's Cathedral and Precentor of Christ Church Cathedral.
+By 1641, the Vicar of Coolock (and again, also Curate at Raheny) was Thomas Seele, who was also during his career Dean of St. Patrick's Cathedral, Precentor of Christ Church Cathedral and Provost of Trinity College Dublin.
+Rev. John Jackson (1705 - 1787) of Woodlands House, Clonshaugh, was Vicar of Coolock from 1745-1760.